 Zolo Azania is a former Black Panther convicted of a 1981 bank robbery that left a Gary, Indiana cop dead.
 He was arrested miles away from the incident as he was walking, unarmed, down the street.
 After a trial plagued with injustices, Zolo was given the death penalty.
 After years of campaigning and several orders to stop his execution, the death penalty sentence was finally dropped.
-Zolo still adamantly maintains innocence and continues to fight for his freedom.
+Zolo still adamantly maintains innocence.

-During Zolo’s trial, the prosecution intimidated witnesses, suppressed favorable evidence, presented false eyewitness and expert testimony, and denied him the right to speak or present motions in his own behalf.
+During Zolo’s trial, the prosecution intimidated witnesses, suppressed favorable evidence, presented false eyewitness and expert testimony, and denied him the right to speak or present motions on his own behalf.

 The two other men charged and convicted with Zolo received sentences of 60 years.
 But Zolo’s political history and beliefs were used to paint an unfair and inaccurate picture of him and he received the death penalty for a crime he was not involved in.